 - Print this test I made.

 - Use a caliper to measure the size of the outside and the hole.
 The outside should be 30mm wide and the inside 15mm.
 Compare your measurement to the intended values.
 Average the difference between X and Y directions and between outer and inner.
+Then divide it by two (because the expansion happens on both sides).

 - If the outside is oversized and the inside is undersized, use a negative sign and type it into the “Horizontal Expansion” box in Cura.
 Negative values make your prints “skinnier”.
 If your print was too fat (it usually is), that’s what you want.